Combinatorial Chemistry

 Magnetron Sputtering Sources:

 Our systems commonly feature in-situ tiltable magnetron sputtering sources, allowing angular adjustment without breaking vacuum.
-This enables precise control over compositional gradients and film uniformity across the substrate surface.
-Optimizing gun array patterns support the systematic fabrication of binary, ternary, and quaternary compound libraries, critical for high-throughput materials discovery and optimization.
+This enables precise control over compositional gradients and film uniformity across discrete samples – or the entire substrate surface, if blanket films are required.
+Optimizing gun array patterns support the systematic fabrication of binary, ternary, quaternary or higher complexity compound libraries – up to the number of guns and power supplies available.
+This flexibility is critical for high-throughput materials discovery and optimization.

 Combinatorial Substrate Holder: